dovecot/documentation/docs/core/config/imap.md

 ### SEARCH=FUZZY

-IMAP provides SEARCH as part of the core protocol, so it is useful to activate a Full Text Search indexing backend to handle these searches.
+IMAP provides SEARCH as part of the core protocol, so it is useful to activate a Full Text Search indexing driver to handle these searches.

 See [[plugin,fts]].